IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

-Now go back to [`Builtins.hs`](../plutus-core/src/PlutusCore/Default/Builtins.hs) and replace `def` in the definition of the builtin with the appropriate `param<builtin-name>` function:
+Now go back to [`Builtins.hs`](../plutus-core/src/PlutusCore/Default/Builtins.hs) and replace `unimplementedCostingFun` in the definition of the builtin with the appropriate `param<builtin-name>` function:

     ```